-Skoda Superb Estate hybrid engines, drive & performance
+Skoda Superb Estate hybrid performance, top speed & engine

 The Superb iV plug-in hybrid isn’t thrilling to drive, but standard adaptive suspension is a great addition, giving it comfort and secure handling